 For example, a pricing framework with integrated elasticity and risk models can be used to limit demand in longer-term loans or higher risk segments, while identifying those specific pockets of customers whose value outweighs their expected cost.
 And as the portfolio and credit policies continue to evolve, it is critical that pricing analytics and deployment are able to keep up.
 Given the rate of change and disruption in the market, time-consuming pricing deployment processes are no longer simply “inconvenient.”

 As the shocks of 2020 continue to reverberate through global auto lending markets, it seems we are a long way from the kind of “normal” we had gotten used to.
 But with the right pricing strategy, empowered by smart analytics, lenders can navigate this upheaval with confidence.
-Those who are empowered with agile, AI-driven pricing can pivot quickly on risk without sacrificing sales or profitability.
+Those who are empowered with agile, AI-driven automotive lending pricing solutions can pivot quickly on risk without sacrificing sales or profitability.